-Gastroparesis evaluation is clinically proven and, therefore, medically necessary when all of the following criteria are met (Camilleri, 2013; Rao, 2011; Schol, 2021; Stein, 2013; Usai-Satta, 2020):
+Gastroparesis evaluation is clinically proven and, therefore, may be medically necessary when all of the following criteria are met (Camilleri, 2022; Schol, 2021):

-- Presence of symptoms of suspected gastroparesis, including, but not limited to, nausea, vomiting, early satiety, postprandial fullness, bloating, and upper abdominal pain. - Absence of demonstrable mechanical obstruction of the gastric outlet. - Non-diagnostic basic clinical investigations, including upper endoscopy. - Documentation of delayed gastric emptying by either: - Gastric emptying scintigraphy of a radiolabeled solid meal. - If gastric emptying scintigraphy is contraindicated or not feasible, a wireless motility capsule (e.g., SmartPill[TM] Motility Testing System, Medtronic Inc., Minneapolis, Minnesota) or stable isotope breath test may be used. - Evaluation by a gastroenterologist trained to use and interpret the results.
+- Presence of symptoms of suspected gastroparesis, including, but not limited to, nausea, vomiting, early satiety, postprandial fullness, bloating, and upper abdominal pain. - Absence of demonstrable mechanical obstruction of the gastric outlet. - Non-diagnostic basic clinical investigations, including upper endoscopy. - Documentation of delayed gastric emptying by either: - Gastric emptying scintigraphy of a radiolabeled solid meal. - If gastric emptying scintigraphy is contraindicated or not feasible, a wireless motility capsule (e.g., SmartPillTM Motility Testing System, Medtronic Inc., Minneapolis, Minnesota) or stable isotope breath test may be used. - Evaluation by a gastroenterologist trained to use and interpret the results.